U.S. sees Middle East help fighting IS, Britain cautious after beheading

 France has offered to take part in air strikes in Iraq and is expected to give more details this week on what it is willing to do, although its financial resources and forces are already stretched with more than 5,000 soldiers in West Africa.

-Michael McCaul, a Republican who chairs the House of Representatives Committee on Homeland Security, told the same CBS program that Prince Ali bin Al Hussein of Jordan told him "he is ready to put his troops into Syria to fight ISIS".
+Michael McCaul, a Republican who chairs the House of Representatives Committee on Homeland Security, told the same CBS programme that Prince Faisal bin Al Hussein of Jordan told him "he is ready to put his troops into Syria to fight ISIS".

-The U.S. could also try to persuade Egypt to put troops in Syria," McCaul said.
+Washington could also try to persuade Egypt to put troops in Syria, McCaul said.

-A conference in Paris on Monday brings Iraqi authorities together with about 30 countries and organisations to coordinate their response to the Islamic State.
+John Kerry will meet British Foreign Secretary Philip Hammond during a conference on Iraq in Paris on Monday.
+The conference brings Iraqi authorities together with about 30 countries and organizations to coordinate their response to Islamic State.

-“It will also be the first time to really gage what Russia thinks and is ready to do,” a French diplomat said.
+“It will also be the first time to really gauge what Russia thinks and is ready to do,” a French diplomat said.

 The diplomat said Syria was a different case.

-“We are ready to help Iraq’s government which has asked for our help, but not Assad’s dictatorship."

-(Additional reporting by Jason Szep and John Irish in Paris, Timothy Gardner in Washington, Morag MacKinnon in Perth, Australia and William Maclean in Dubai; writing by Philippa Fletcher; editing by Anna Willard)
+(Additional reporting by Jason Szep and John Irish in Paris, Timothy Gardner in Washington, Morag MacKinnon in Perth, Australia and William Maclean in Dubai; Writing by Philippa Fletcher; Editing by Anna Willard, Peter Cooney and Mohammad Zargham)